sammdec/use-cart/readme.md

 - `isInCart(sku): Function` - returns `true` if sku is present in the cart otherwise `false`
 - `items: Array` - array of objects containing a minimum of `sku` and `quantity` properties on each object
 - `lineItemsCount: Number` - returns number of unique line items n the cart
-- `totalItemsCount: Number` - returns number of all quantities of line items combined
+- `itemsCount: Number` - returns number of all quantities of line items combined

 ## Detailed API from `useCart` object